gambitph/Stackable/readme.txt

 == Changelog ==

+= 3.10.2 =
+* New: Compatibility with WordPress 6.3
+* New: Updated all blocks to use the new Block API Version 3 - now all Stackable blocks can be iframed in the editor.
+[Learn about the benefits of an iframed editor](https://make.wordpress.org/core/2021/06/29/blocks-in-an-iframed-template-editor/)
+* New: Improved editor loading performance
+* New: Support for the Navite Group block flexbox options when nesting Stackable blocks #2773 #2774
+* Change: The Navigation Panel is now disabled by default #2789
+* Fixed: When duplicating or transforming blocks, sometimes changes get applied to multiple blocks ##2749
+* Fixed: Added Safari <= 15.3 and Firefox support for some flexbox options #2784
+* Fixed: Link picker UI issue where the reset button overlapped #2761
+* Fixed: WooCommerce compatibility where the Stackable settings button was not showing up #2793
+* Fixed: Inspector panels did not auto-collapse in the Site Editor #2759
+* Fixed: Resolved a few console warnings #2787 #2788

 = 3.10.1 =
 * New: Improved Block Theme & Site Editor color compatibility #2599 #2601 #2641
 * New: Improved Color palette popup - now has built-in color picker, and color categories for global colors, theme colors, default colors, and custom Site Editor colors. #2600